santiment/eth-transactions-exporter/README.md

-# XRP Transactions Exporter
+# ETH Transactions Exporter

-This code allows you to fetc all transactions from the XRP ledger and dump it into kafka.
+This code allows you to fetch all transactions from the ETH ledger and dump it into kafka.

 ## Running the service